Valley Forge National Historical Park

 Valley Forge National Historical Park is the site of the third winter encampment of the Continental Army during the American Revolutionary War from December 19, 1777 to June 19, 1778.
-The National Park Service preserves the site and interprets the history of the Valley Forge encampment.
+The National Park Service (NPS) preserves the site and interprets the history of the Valley Forge encampment.
 The park contains historical buildings, recreated encampment structures, memorials, museums, and recreation facilities.

 The park occupies 3500 acre and is visited by nearly 2 million people each year.
 There are restored historic structures, reconstructed structures such as the iconic log huts, and monuments erected by the states from which the Continental soldiers came.
 There is a museum with exhibits of original artifacts.
 The park also provides over 30 mi of hiking and biking trails, which are connected to the regional trails system.